Assessing the Status and Trends of Spring Chinook Habitat in the Upper Grande Ronde River and Catherine Creek: Annual Report 2017

 Life Cycle Model as an Organizing Concept

 The life history model is comprised of several interacting subcomponents that are built independently, each of which provides critical information about the interaction between landscape characteristics, instream habitat conditions, and fish response.
-Individual subcomponents of the life cycle model, and of our research program, include modeling stream temperature from local riparian and geomorphic conditions, a sediment delivery model, linking fine sediment and water temperature to fish survival, mapping potential natural vegetation, estimating food base and growth potential for salmonids from macroinvertebrate drift data and habitat characteristics, and evaluating the vulnerability of sites to low streamflows.
-Though these components are described here as providing inputs to the life cycle model, each model is a valid research project in its own right that is likely to yield interesting scientific insights and practical applications for conservation.
+Some of these subcomponents include modeling stream temperature from local riparian and geomorphic conditions, linking key limiting habitat characteristics (e.g., water temperature, fine sediment, pool abundance, and large woody debris) to fish abundance and productivity, estimating food base and growth potential for salmonids from stream macroinvertebrate data and habitat characteristics, evaluating habitat characteristics and fish use of coldwater refuges, and evaluating the vulnerability of sites to low and high streamflows.
+Though these components are described here as providing inputs to the life cycle model, each component is a valid research project on its own, likely to yield interesting scientific insights and practical applications for conservation.